What is a Construction Certificate (CC)?

-A construction certificate is required after development Application (DA) is issued by Council and before any building work is carried out.
+A construction certificate is required after the Development Application (DA) is issued by Council and before any building work is carried out.
 Building work means any physical activity involved in the erection of a building, including alterations and additions.

-The Principal certifiers ensures that the work you are intended to carry out on your property complies with the National Construction Code (NCC).
+The Principal Certifier ensures that the work you are approved to carry out on your property complies with the National Construction Code (NCC) and the development consent conditions set by Council.

 The Construction certificate application should include;